 Aerial inter-seeding rye into standing soybean resulted in a less-uniform stand compared with the previous study with rye drilled after crop harvest.
-As the rye was terminated at a 6-8 in. height, the amount of rye biomass and N uptake was low across sites (546 to 922 lb dry matter and 12 to 25 lb N/acre).
-Nevertheless, two-ft spring soil profile NO3-N samples collected from cover crop plots at rye termination averaged 15 lb NO3-N/acre versus 40 lb NO3-N/acre with no cover crop.
+As the rye was terminated at a 6-8 in. height, the amount of rye biomass and N uptake was low across sites (546 to 922 lb dry matter and 12 to 25 lb N/acre); nevertheless, 2-ft spring soil profile NO3-N samples collected from cover crop plots at rye termination averaged 15 lb NO3-N/acre, versus 40 lb NO3-N/acre with no cover crop.
 Corn population was not affected by the cover crop.
-Over the years of study at the Armstrong Research Farm, Lewis, tillage and at-planting starter N fertilizer increased corn grain yield relative to no-till and no starter fertilizer (Table 1).
-The 3 bushels/acre lower corn yield with the rye cover crop compared with no rye was not statistically significant (P > 0.10).
+Over the years of the study at the Southeast Research Farm, Crawfordsville, tillage increased grain yield by 10 bushels/acre with or without rye cover crop, but starter N reduced yield by 7 bushels/acre; yields only for 2015-2016 due to a tillage error in 2014 (Table 1).
+Perhaps because of only two years of data, the small amount of rye biomass, and waiting two weeks to plant corn, there was no significant effect of the rye.

 Across the three years of study at all sites, notill and the rye cover crop resulted in lower corn yields relative to tillage and no rye cover crop (Table 2).
 The negative yield effect from the rye cover crop was only 2 percent.
-The starter N fertilizer increased corn yield by 1 bushel/acre, a difference that was not statistically significant (P > 0.10).
-Although yield response to the 2 x 2-placed N starter fertilizer was not consistent at all sites (-7 to +11 bu/acre), starter N enhanced corn early growth and has potential to offset negative corn yield effects of a rye cover crop, especially with the main N fertilizer applied as a sidedress.
+The starter N fertilizer increased corn yield by 1 bushel/acre, a difference that was not significant (P > 0.10).
+Although yield response to the 2 x 2-placed high N starter fertilizer was not consistent at all sites (-7 to +11 bu/acre), starter N enhanced corn early growth and has potential to offset negative corn yield effects of a rye cover crop, especially with the main N fertilizer applied as a sidedress.
 Although tillage before corn increased yield (1 to 10 bu/acre, 3% across sites) with or without the rye cover crop, tillage needs to be carefully considered on sloping soils due to increased soil erosion potential offsetting benefits of the rye cover crop.